xpepper/poker-hands-kata/README.md

 * Write an AT that accept an input like `Black: 2H 3D 5S 9C KD  White: 2C 3H 4S 8C AH`
   and prints the outcome of the match as a string like `White wins. - with high card: Ace`

+* Improve the Player tests: maybe using a builder would help in improving the readability of the test
+    * like `aPlayer().with(highestHand())`...
+    * add helper assertions to "hide" the pair of symmetric assertions

 * Smells like a rule engine is yelling to be implemented to evaluate the poker hands...

-* `GameResultPrinter` print a `Winner`... is it ok?
-What happens with a `Tie`?
-* Add the missing conversions from rank to string in `GameResultPrinter`

 * Poker hand with three cards... ("3 cards" world)
     * rewrite the logic to find the highest card in a hand using sorting